Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 It is now specially provided that the supplier has actually paid tax to Govt. tax.

-It means supplier will give the credit to recipient only when tax paid to the Govt.
+It means supplier will give the credit to recipient only when tax is paid to the Govt.

 Section 16(2)(d)